Development Bank Ghana

-The Development Bank of Ghana (DBG) is a government-owned development bank in Ghana.
+The Development Bank Ghana (DBG) is a government-owned development bank in Ghana.
 Owned by the government of Ghana, the institution has received grants and loans for on-lending to Ghana's commercial banks, from the African Development Bank, the World Bank Group, the European Investment Bank, and the German Development Bank.
 The DBG focuses on providing indirect loans to small and medium enterprises (SMEs), with less than 100 employees each.
+A key area of interest in their immediate and long term plans is environment, social and governance focus to help build a sustainable economy in Ghana.
+Fostering solid collaborations to support growth in the economy, generate jobs, and strengthen the capabilities of SMEs is the goal of DBG.
+DBG offer de-risking services and long-term funding, supported by technology and research and insights that are founded on solid facts.
+DBG additionally aims to draw in, nurture, and keep talented individuals.
+Run as a self-sufficient, eminently successful institution.
+Last but not least, DBG encourage ESG excellence within the companies we sponsor.

 Overview

-DBG was stablished in 2021, to provide loans to commercial banks and other financial institutions in Ghana, for on-lending to Ghanaian SMEs.
+DBG was established in July 2021, to provide loans to commercial banks and other financial institutions in Ghana, for on-lending to Ghanaian SMEs.
 The institution is owned by the Ghanaian government.
-Funding support has been received from international development institutions as detailed in the previous section.
-As of June 2022, DBG's total assets were valued at almost US$800 million.
+Funding support has been received from international development institutions, as detailed in the previous section.
+As of June 2022, DBG's total assets were valued at almost $800 million.
 At that time, shareholders' equity was US$250 million).

 As of June 2022, four commercial banks had signed on to accept funds from DBG, for on-lending to eligible businesses, (a) CalBank (c) Consolidated Bank Ghana (c) Ghana Commercial Bank and (d) Fidelity Bank Ghana.